lethal-guitar/SaucerMapViewer/file_format_specs.md

 Entries in the model table provide two `u32` pointers into the packed data block, one at the start and one at offset 12.
 The remaining 28 bytes are unknown at the moment and need further investigation.

-The 1st pointer locates a fixed-size block of 80 bytes, which contains up to 7 additional packed data pointers (first subheader).
-The 2nd pointer locates a fixed-size block of 60 bytes (second subheader).
+The 1st pointer locates a fixed-size block of 80 bytes (model data record), which contains up to 7 additional packed data pointers.
+The 2nd pointer locates a fixed-size block of 60 bytes (model parameters record), which contains a transformation matrix and some currently unknown parameters.

-#### First subheader
+#### Model data record

 All fields are `u32`, unless noted otherwise.